cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

  * Working with the Fisheries department, Bailiffs, marketing team and anglers to get a clearer understanding of the service goals
  * Creating a service map to show the current end to end service, pain points and outcomes
  * Work towards a service methodology to help create a service vision and mission statement
- * Creating an assumption map to be used in user research to prove or disprove ideas for improving the service

 <section class="portfolio-images">
 <div class="portfolio-piece-wrapper-full">